 Vygotsky's key insight was that language drives cognitive development, not the other way around.
 When we speak, we shape our thinking.
 When we help a child develop richer language, we help them think better.

-This has profound implications for teaching.
+This has direct implications for teaching.
 It means:

-• Talk in classrooms isn't a distraction from learning; it's essential to learning.
+• Talk in classrooms is part of learning, not a distraction from it.

 • When children narrate their own thinking, they're doing important cognitive work.